 Getting Your Custody Order Recognized & Enforced in the U.S

 The Hague Convention is not an exclusive remedy.
 This means that parents may use other laws to seek return of, or access to, a child that is in the United States.
-The Uniform Child Custody Jurisdiction and Enforcement Act (“UCCJEA”), is a uniform state law which has been enacted in some form in 49 states, the U.S. Virgin Islands, Guam, and the District of Columbia.
-The UCCJEA requires state courts to enforce child custody and visitation determinations made in a foreign country where the foreign court substantially conformed with the UCCJEA’s jurisdictional standards, as long as the parties had notice and opportunity to be heard.
+One of those is the Uniform Child Custody Jurisdiction and Enforcement Act (“UCCJEA”).
+Forty-nine states, the U.S. Virgin Islands, Guam, and the District of Columbia have some form of this law.
+The UCCJEA outlines when state courts should enforce child custody and visitation orders from a foreign country.
+The UCCJEA requires the foreign court to have substantially conformed with the UCCJEA’s jurisdictional standards, as long as the parties had notice and opportunity to be heard.
 Only limited defenses apply.
-The act provides expedited enforcement proceduresfor enforcement, and procedures to register custody and visitation determinations in advance of enforcement.
-The UCCJEA also regulates when a court in the United States has jurisdiction to make or modify a custody order, and when to defer to courts in other states or countries.
+The act provides expedited enforcement procedures.
+It also provides procedures to register custody and visitation determinations before enforcement.
+The UCCJEA regulates when a court in the United States has jurisdiction to make or modify a custody order.
+It also determines when U.S. courts should defer to courts in other states or countries.

 Citations to each U.S. state’s version of the UCCJEA laws can be found here.